AkibaAT/openai-renpy-translate/README.md

-# ren'py translate - OpenAI | ChatGPT | Translate ren'py with Python
+# Ren'Py Translate - OpenAI | ChatGPT | Translate Ren'Py with Python

-OpenAI ren'py translate is a simple command that can be used from the terminal to translate ren'py localization files.
+OpenAI Ren'Py Translate is a simple GUI application that can be used to translate Ren'Py localization files.
 It uses OpenAI API to perform all operations.
-You can choose which model to use by passing it as a parameter, with the current default being `gpt-3.5-turbo`.
+You can choose between `gpt-3.5-turbo` and `gpt-4o`.

-If you would like to contribute, open a pull request, or issue, on GitHub.
+If you would like to contribute, open a pull request or issue on GitHub.

-### ren'py Fork Maintained By
+### Ren'Py Fork Maintained By

 - **[Akiba](https://github.com/AkibaAT)**